 Vulnerabilities In NUUO Software Allows Hacking Surveillance Cameras

 A study that was made in cybersecurity firm Tenable have discovered two different vulnerabilities in video management software NUUO that allow hacking of surveillance cameras.
-As mentioned on their official website, NUUO enjoys over 100,000 installations worldwide.
-Hence, one can envisage the gigantic impact of the vulnerabilities reported by Tenable.
+As mentioned on its official website, NUUO enjoys over 100,000 installations worldwide.
+Hence, one can envisage the enormous impact of the vulnerabilities reported by Tenable.

 About the Peekaboo zero-day vulnerability, the researchers explain,